 Notice Regarding Georgia Nonpublic Postsecondary Education Commission (NPEC) Student Complaint Process

-Any person/student claiming damage or loss against Johnson & Wales University may file a verified complaint with the executive director of NPEC after going through the university Complaints and Grievances process.
-The complaint must contain a detailed description of the claim, including dates, times, and full names of all involved.
-Verification means that the complaint must be signed by the student/person filing the complaint and notarized, and state that the matters set forth in the complaint are true and correct.
+Any person or student claiming damage or loss against Johnson & Wales University may file a verified complaint with the executive director of NPEC after going through the university complaints and grievances process.
+The complaint must contain a detailed description of the claim, including dates, times and full names of all involved.
+Verification means that the complaint must be signed by the student or person filing the complaint and notarized, and state that the matters set forth in the complaint are true and correct.
 The complaint shall be investigated by the appropriate Standards Administrator (SA) of NPEC.
 The SA shall attempt to resolve the complaint between the university and the student.
 If the complaint cannot be resolved, the SA will issue a decision and inform each party that either has a right to request a hearing in writing before the executive director of NPEC within 10 days of receipt of the SA’s decision.
 The executive director may set a date and time for a hearing which shall be delivered to both parties by certified mail.

 Refund Policy for Maryland Residents (Online Programs Only)